SchrodingersGat/KiBoM/README.md

 **-v --verbose** Enable extra debugging information

 **-r --variant** Specify the PCB *variant(s)*.
 Support for arbitrary PCB variants allows individual components to be marked as 'fitted' or 'not fitted' in a given variant.
 You can provide muliple variants comma-separated.
+You can generate multiple BoMs at once for different variants by using semicolon-separation.

+**-d --subdirectory** Specify a subdirectory (from the provided **output** file) into which the boms should be generated.

 **--cfg** If provided, this is the BoM config file that will be used.
 If not provided, options will be loaded from "bom.ini"